openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

 | ERROR_OFFLINE<sup>9+</sup> | number |   9   | No network connection.|
 | ERROR_UNSUPPORTED_NETWORK_TYPE<sup>9+</sup> | number |   10   | Network type mismatch.|

+> **NOTE**
+>
+> In API version 12 or earlier, only serial connection to the IP addresses associated with the specified domain name is supported, and the connection time for a single IP address is not controllable.
+If the first IP address returned by the DNS is blocked, a handshake timeout may occur, leading to an **ERROR_UNKNOWN** error.

 ### Causes of Download Pause
 The table below lists the values of **pausedReason** returned by [getTaskInfo<sup>9+</sup>](#gettaskinfo9).